What is a chargeback? How it works and how to avoid it

 Key participants:

-- Customer (cardholder): Initiates the dispute with their bank
+- Customer (cardholder): initiates the dispute with their bank

-- Your business (merchant): Responds with evidence to defend the transaction
+- Your business (merchant): responds with evidence to defend the transaction

-- Your payment processor (acquirer): Manages communication and fee collection
+- Your payment processor (acquirer): manages communication and fee collection

-- Customer's bank (issuer): Reviews evidence and makes final decisions
+- Customer's bank (issuer): reviews evidence and makes final decisions

-Here’s the basic chargeback process in six steps.
+Understanding each party's role helps you respond effectively.
+Here's the basic chargeback process in six steps.

 1. The customer disputes the charge